nottrobin/maas-docs/en/manage-prometheus-metrics.md

 In case of a multi-host deploy, adding a single IP for any of the MAAS hosts running `regiond` will suffice.

-## Deploying Prometheus and Grafana
+<h2 id="heading--deploying-prometheus-and-grafana">Deploying Prometheus and Grafana</h2>

 [Grafana](https://grafana.com/) and Prometheus can be easily deployed using [Juju](https://jujucharms.com/).